-A little rain couldn’t dampen the mood, and from here the party moved to Bergdorf Goodman for a wedding luncheon.
+A little rain couldn’t dampen the mood, and after the ceremony the party moved to BG Restaurant for the Bergdorf Goodman wedding luncheon.
 Carol and her mother simply adore Bergdorf Goodman, so why not have the celebration there?
 Lunch was great: the meal started with deviled eggs and finished with tiny sweets.
 The wedding party had the entire private room in Bergdorf Goodman’s upstairs restaurant all to themselves.
 During the luncheon, the guests received mini hangover kits with candy and aspirin, which would definitely come in handy for the two after parties.

 A few words of advice as an outside observer of this terrific event.
 First, definitely plan your wedding so that it reflects your taste.
 If you are not a big cake kind of girl, then go for pie, cupcakes, or whatever floats your boat.
 You can do traditional things in an non-traditional manner.
 Second, moving the party from place to place is a great way to keep the energy alive at your party.
 For the move from Bergdorf Goodman to the two after parties, Carol and Chris provided a party bus to get everyone from point A to point B. If you have older family members going with you or people from out of town who don’t know their way around, providing transportation is a must.
 Finally, keeping the party small enabled Carol and Chris to make their wedding dreams come true within budget.
 Having a guest list of 35 or more would have made this wedding impossible from both a financial and logistical point of view.
 Think small and mobile for the ultimate party.

 - Ceremony venue: All Souls Unitarian Church

 - Luncheon venue: BG Restaurant at Bergdorf Goodman

 - After party venue #1: Faces and Names

 - After party venue #2: Top of the Strand

 - Cake: Apple pie cake by Momofuku Milk Bar